ostash-group/BGCViz/docs/Quick_start.md

-There are three colouring modes available for the links, which are discussed in much more details in the appropriate [section](BGCViz_renaming_and_coloring_options.md).
+There are three coloring modes available for the links, which are discussed in much more details in the appropriate [section](Logic_of_the_output.md#biocircos-plot).
 The problem with links is that they can connect clusters with separate types.
 Mentioned modes are just different ways to deal with this issue.